Manage Desktop Wallpaper with Microsoft Intune

 Intune Device Configuration Profiles | Desktop Wallpaper

 The Device restriction policy has now been created.
-You can check the notifications in the notification area to confirm successful policy creation.
+Check the notifications in the notification area to confirm successful policy creation.

-How to Check Policy Status for a Device
+How to Check the Policy Status for a Device

 You can validate the policy per-setting status for a device from Device Blade.
-Follow the below steps.
+Follow the steps below.

 • Navigate to Device | Configuration Profiles